Campaigns

 Daily Slots Delivery

-Use Daily Slots for precise control over delivery timing, restricting emails to specific weekdays and business hours for maximum realism.
+Use Daily Slots for precise control over delivery timing, restricting emails to specific weekdays and hours.

 Example: Monday through Friday, 8:00 AM to 4:00 PM